 The Dutch Version

 The Oxford Dictionary dates the origin of the pea jacket or peacoat to the early 18th century, claiming that it was probably derived from the Dutch word pijjakker, from “pij” for ‘coat of coarse cloth’ + jekker for ‘jacket’.
 The change from “jekker” to “jakker” was due to association with a jacket, as described by the dictionary.
 Since the Dutch were a naval power back in the day, and the peacoat is commonly associated with seafaring, it does not seem far-fetched that the jacket was in fact from the Netherlands.

 The UK Version

 According to Camplin, one Mr. Edgard Camplin founded a store in 1850 in which he sold uniforms to the British navy.
 Apparently, he sold particularly well in India, starting in 1888.
 Therefter, Mr. Camplin supposedly suggested – at an unknown date – to create a coat for the uniform of petty officers, who had the same uniform as sailors up until then.
 Instead of the officer’s great coat, the Camplin designed the Petty Coat, which was also known as a P. Coat, which was then popularized as Peacoat for phonetic reasons.
 Personally, I find this theory questionable because it does not name any sources or dates.

 The Reefer Version

-This theory seems to makes sense, but unfortunately, I have not found any historic evidence for this story.
+This theory seems to make sense, but, unfortunately, I have not found any historic evidence for this story.

 Tailor & Cutter Version